JanJastrow/.dotfiles/ReadMe.md

 ```~/.dotfiles```

-and run ```./install.sh```
+and run `./install.sh`

-## Explanation of files
+## Definition for each file

 - zsh/settings
-  Set up the zsh environment
+  Basic zsh settings
 - zsh/env
-  Add different folders with binaries to your $PATH and load the rest of my environment
+  Adds additional folders to the `$PATH` + the rest of the environment
 - zsh/alias
-  You guessed it
+  Aliases and shortcuts
 - zsh/bindings
-  Custom key bindings, but not really in use at the moment
+  Custom key bindings; mostly unused
 - zsh/scripts
-  Small custom shell scripts
+  Small custom shell scripts & functions
 - zsh/ffmpeg
-  FFmpeg helper scripts
+  FFmpeg helper functions
+- tmux/tmux.conf
+  Settings for my `tmux` environment
+- ssh/settings
+  Defaults for SSH connections
+- nanorc
+  Settings for the `nano` editor
+- this-machine/zsh
+  Preferences that only apply to the current machine (*git-exluded*)
-- zsh/device-specific
+- this-machine/tmux.conf
-  Set settings/alias/etc only for this device and don't commit them
+  Preferences that only apply to the current machine (*git-exluded*)